Want another interesting year in automobiles?

 CHEVROLET MONTE CARLO: General Motors' redesigned their A-Body mid-sizes for 1968 with some of the most compelling lines for its class.
 Two years later, GM sharpened up their designs further for some of the best muscle cars ever created.
 There’s no question that the Chevrolet Chevelle SS and Buick Skylark GS embodied the spirit of 1970.
 However, another kind of mid-sized automobile began to creep into the consciousness of the American motoring public.
 The personal luxury coupe was traditionally an off-shoot of the full-sized car, but had a more focused driving environment for the non-family person.
 GM had an idea – why not create a personal luxury coupe from its A-Body chassis?
 The Pontiac Grand Prix began to downsize a bit, but it was still in flux between the Tempest and the Catalina/Bonneville.
 Chevrolet was the recipient of perhaps the best product to be built off the A-Body that was not a muscle car – the Monte Carlo.
 No one expected the Monte at all.
 Chevy folks were content with its current lineup and were never seen as luxury car buyers.
 The price was right for the new Monte, just a tad higher than a Malibu.
 It also sported some of the highlights from its Chevelle cousins in terms of performance options – including the Big Block 454 cubic-inch V8.
 For the critics who said that the personal luxury coupe was simply a fad – we had the Monte in various iterations all the way until the 2000s.
 How about that for a gamble off of the A-Body?

 DATSUN 240Z: America had the Ford Mustang.
 The UK had the Jaguar E-Type.
 Italy had just brought out the Ferrari 365GT+4 Daytona.
 All great front engine/rear drive long hood masterpieces.
 Nissan was ready for the laughter and derision when they brought out the Fairlady Z for the first time.
 When it arrived in America as the Datsun 240Z – no one was laughing.
 It was known that Datsun could create such a sports coupe as they know how to make engines that challenge Europe’s finest.
-It was a matter of forging a 2.4litre six-cylinder, overhead camshaft and carbureted mill underneath their long hood with only two seats behind the firewall.
+It was a matter of forging a 2.4-liter in-line six-cylinder with an overhead camshaft and carbureted mill underneath their long hood with only two seats behind the firewall.
 The result was one of the best sports cars of the decade.
 The 240Z was light, so you felt the throttle command the 240 to simply go.
 The seats were supportive for the time as it only did one thing: Hold you in for the ride.
 The Z also did another thing that an American pony car wasn't able to do gracefully: Ride a canyon road with ease and maximum grip.
 Twenty-five years ago, I had the privilege of driving a Z. It was an experience to behold.
 It was well-sorted and beyond belief.
 I still attest to this summation today.

 CHEVROLET CAMARO/PONTIAC FIREBIRD: No discussion on 1970 would be complete without the most dramatic automobile introduced that year – GM's second generation F-Body.
 For many American car lovers, once they set their eyes on the Challenger and Barracuda, the Camaro and Firebird simply raised the visual ante.
 There was a C3 Corvette influence on the shape of both sports coupes.
 Curves that lowered the entire profile a notch creating a visual treat.
 Everything was not designed for 1970 – rather for 1972.
 Inside, the instrument panel wrapped around you and the shifter was right where your hand needed to be.
 Vision may not be the greatest, but that would be resolved a few years down the line with a wraparound rear window.
 Under the hood was every GM engine and transmission built on the line – reserved at least one for the Corvette.
 The Firebird's Endura nose was pronounced and integrated into the new shape perfectly.
 Camaro owners had a choice of two front end treatments – regular or Rallye Sport.
 The Rallye Sport was the most impressive – a screaming eagle of a grille without any bumper blocking its beak.
 It drove better than any of its rivals – until the Datsun 240Z showed up.
 Who knew this generation would last eleven years through Federal regulations and challenges from abroad?